hybridauth/hybridauth/README.md

 #### License

-Except where otherwise noted, Hybridauth is released under dual licence MIT and GPL.
+Hybridauth PHP Library is released under the terms of MIT License.

+For the full Copyright Notice and Disclaimer, see [COPYING.md](https://github.com/hybridauth/hybridauth/blob/master/COPYING.md).